Our efforts to report the truth about Obama and Progressives (Socialists), have little effect if you don’t tell others about this web site

 This means that someone with a net worth of $10 million would pay an annual wealth tax of $100K, and someone with a newt worth of $10 billion would pay an annual wealth tax of $300 million.
 Wow!
 That's a lot of money.
 Yes it is.
 And it all rightfully belongs to us because the Fed 'stole it' from us through inflation and activities like QE, and redistributed it to the rich through inflation.
 Which should be a crime, but is not.

-With 2% going to the country where the wealth resides and 1% committed to a global fund to provide food and shelter for the poor.
-However, given the level of likely corruption in giving this money to the UN or any government for distribution, the money should be used only to purchase and ship food and shelter from approved vendors.
+Distribution of the tax: 2% would go to the country where the wealth resides, and 1% would go to a global fund to provide food and shelter for the poor.
+However, given the level of likely corruption when giving this money to the UN or any government for distribution, the money should be used only to purchase and ship food and shelter from approved vendors.

-And to insure foundations, estates, or other entities are not used to protect wealth from taxation, or used as another form of tax-free income, it would be illegal for any contributor or beneficiary of such a formation or their heirs to benefit in any way, including kickbacks from friends, and or board membership.
+And to insure foundations, estates, or other entities are not used to protect wealth from this taxation, or used as another form of tax-free income, it would be illegal to 'protect' wealth from the Wealth Tax.

 Currently these folks only pay taxes on earnings or dividends, or none at all.